 Under the Procurement Integrity Act, Federal employees who are involved in federal contracting procurements, strategic sourcing, and the administration of procurements over $100,000 must report contacts with bidders or offerors regarding future employment to their supervisors.
 Under the Procurement Integrity Act 41 USC 423, they must also disqualify themselves from further participation if they do not immediately reject the contact.

 Government contractors must avoid gaining sensitive information from procurement officials since it can create a more advantageous opportunity for your company.
-The Washington, DC government contracts attorneys at Watson & Associates can help with Procurement Integrity Law Violations and Conflicts of Interest by the government.
+The Washington, DC government contracts attorneys at Watson & Associates can help with PIA Violations and Conflicts of Interest by the government.

 Why Choose Watson & Associates, LLC for Government Contractor Federal Criminal Defense Cases?

 FEDERAL CRIMINAL CONTRACTOR DEFENSE ATTORNEYTheodore P. Watson, Esquire.
 Practice Group Lead.
 At Watson & Associates, with law offices in Colorado and Washington, DC, our top rated federal criminal defense attorneys have experience actually working for federal government contracting agencies.
-We understand the nuts and bolts of how the investigation comes about and how the DOJ or even the SBA OIG develops a civil or criminal case against you.
+As procurement lawyers, we understand the nuts and bolts of how the investigation comes about and how the DOJ or even the SBA OIG develops a civil or criminal case against you.

 Wojciech Kornacki Government Contracts Attorney & Suspension Debarment LawyerWojciech Kornacki, Of Counsel, focuses his practice on federal contract compliance, contract dispute and litigation, and business ethics.
 He has successfully represented dozens of private companies and individuals as a suspension and debarment lawyer facing debarment and suspension, challenged and defended contract awards at the Government Accountability Office (GAO) and the U.S. Court of Appeals for the Federal Circuit, filed appeals and litigated claims at the Armed Services Board of Contract Appeals (ASBCA) and the Civilian Board of Contract Appeals (CBCA), drafted compliance policies and assisted in due diligence matters and training.
 Read more.